François Flückiger: Career

-Between 2001 and 2011, he was an OpenLab manager and until 2013 he held the position of the Director of the CERN School of Computing.
+Between 2001 and 2011, he was a CERN openlab manager and until 2013 he held the position of the Director of the CERN School of Computing.
 He is Knowledge and Technology Transfer Officer for Information Technologies at CERN.
 He is a lecturer at the University of Geneva, a member of the Internet Society Advisory Council and of the W3C Advisory Committee.

 Education

-Fluckiger is a graduate of the École Supérieure d'Électricité (Supélec) and holds an MBA from the Institut d'Administration des Entreprises in Paris.
+Flückiger is a graduate of the École Supérieure d'Électricité (Supélec) and holds an MBA from the Institut d'Administration des Entreprises in Paris.